 You don’t have to spend a fortune to celebrate New Year’s Eve.
-Here are 12 events throughout the Midwest that won’t break the budget before the New Year even begins: Read more
+Here are 12 events throughout the Midwest that won’t break the budget before the New Year even begins.
+(Updated for New Year’s Eve, December 31, 2018.)
+Read more

 Most everyone is familiar with the ball dropping at the stroke of midnight on New Year’s Eve in New York’s Times Square.
 I’ll bet you didn’t know that here in the Midwest, several cities have their own traditions of dropping quirky objects.
 I didn’t either until I started researching New Year’s Eve events for the Midwest Festivals and Fairs page.
 Here are some that I found: